SoftwareAG/sagdevops-templates/templates/sag-db-oracle-103-and-lower/README.md

 db.type=oracle
 ```

-The properties are pre-set in `environments/oracle/env.properties` file and you can use them by pointing to the environment name, for example:
+The properties are pre-set in the `environments/oracle/env.properties` file and you can use them by pointing to the environment name, for example:

 ```bash
 CC_ENV=oracle ./provisionw sag-optimize-analysis